 Creating Media Rich Presentations to Improve Your Online Meetings

 Found yourself attending a lot of online meetings recently?
 In the US alone, there are now 11 million video conference meetings held every day, and sometimes, by Friday afternoon, we feel like we’ve sat through every single one.
 Faced with the very real risk of Zoom fatigue, meeting organizers and presenters have had to up their game in order to maintain positive workspace connections.
-Here’s how using visuals can help you to host better online meetings.
+Here’s how to improve online meetings using visuals which can ultimately help you to host better online meetings.

 Back to school: why mixing up content matters

 Mixing up your media and adding plenty of visuals can greatly enhance communication.
 Blending presentation slides with visuals and video keeps everyone involved and interested in what’s going on.
 After all, nobody wants to return to the days of ‘death by PowerPoint’.
 So, how do we help make sure our online presentations keep everyone at their keyboards?